See procedures under Investigation for tasks that must be undertaken.

 - consideration of worker safety issues – visits to place a child in emergency care are generally undertaken by two practitioners.
 Consider the need for police assistance, criminal history checks of occupants in the household, known parental history of violent behaviour, practitioner experience, after hours contact numbers for supervisor, bail justice, placement, police;

 - timing – availability of Court or bail justice.
 Contact the Court and divisional solicitor/CPLO or court officer to alert them if you are unable to get to Court by 1pm and therefore bringing the matter before the Court within 24 hours will not be possible.
-If this is the case, contact police to arrange for the on call bail justice to be contacted;
+If this is the case, arrange for the on call bail justice to be contacted;

 - likely grounds and rationale for a protection application or breach application;

-- What is the proposed sequence of events?
+- what is the proposed sequence of events?

 - where the police will assist in the removal of the child, this may require negotiation;

-- How will the action be explained to the parents and the child?
+- how will the action be explained to the parents and the child?

-- What are the proposed contact arrangements?
+- what are the proposed contact arrangements?

-- What will the need be for consultation during the visit and debriefing following?
+- what will the need be for consultation during the visit and debriefing following?

 - Is there a need to seek an undisclosed placement?